bvergara87/blueprint-takehome-2/README.md

 ### Provider-Patient Relationship Model

-In a production healthcare application, properly modeling the provider-patient relationship is critical for both workflow functionality and regulatory compliance.
+In a production application, properly modeling the provider-patient relationship is critical for both workflow functionality and regulatory compliance.
 Here's how this relationship should be structured:

 #### User Database Model